shelsgit/GetCleanData_Project/README.md

 Summary
 ------------------
 This script prepares tidy data that can be used for later analysis.
+It generates two datasets:
+TidySet - Merges the training and the test sets to create one data set
+TidySet_AVEs - Averages each variable for each activity and each subject

 The raw data was collected from the accelerometers from the Samsung Galaxy S smartphone - A full description is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones